Skip to main content

 • Guardianship and conservatorship accounts

-• Cash accounts are excluded — Checking, savings, and money market accounts are not included in the portfolio value shown on this report
+• Cash accounts are excluded — Checking, savings, money market, and CD balances are not included in the portfolio value shown on this report

 • Education and custodial accounts are excluded — 529s, ESAs, and UTMA/UGMA accounts don't factor into the guardrails calculation

-• Values are rounded — Portfolio values are rounded down to the nearest $1,000
+• Values are rounded — Portfolio values shown in the Current and Available columns are rounded down to the nearest $1,000

 9. Firm-Level Configuration